12 Rules For Life: Summary Review & Takeaways

 What is 12 Rules For Life About?

-12 Rules for Life provides twelve profound and practical principles for how to live a meaningful life, from setting your house in order before criticising others to comparing yourself to who you were yesterday, not someone else today.
+"12 Rules for Life: An Antidote to Chaos" is a book by Jordan Peterson that offers practical advice on how to live a fulfilling life.
+12 Rules for Life provides twelve profound and practical principles for how to live a meaningful life, from setting your house in order before criticizing others to comparing yourself to who you were yesterday, not someone else today.

 The book's central idea is that "suffering is built into the structure of being" and although it can be unbearable, people have a choice either to withdraw, which is a "suicidal gesture", or to face and transcend it.
 Living in a world of chaos and order, everyone has "darkness" that can "turn them into the monsters they're capable of being" to satisfy their dark impulses in the right situations.
 The book advances the idea that people are born with an instinct for ethics and meaning, and should take responsibility to search for meaning above their own interests.